danesnick/old_website/now.markdown

 ## What I'm doing now

-*Last Updated: 2021-05-08*
+*Last Updated: 2021-08-04*

 ### Personal Development
 *  Using [YNAB](https://youneedabudget.com)-style budgeting for my financial planning via spreadsheet

 ### Hobbies
 * Learning HTML/CSS via this website
-* Blogging regularly on random topics
+* Blogging ~~regularly~~ sporadically on random topics
 * Playing drums for the second full length with my band [Broken Record](https://brokenrecordisaband.com)
 	+ We are all fully COVID vaccinated now!
-* Playing drums and writing songs with my band [Faim](https://faim.bandcamp.com)
+* Playing drums and writing an EP with my band [Faim](https://faim.bandcamp.com)
-	+ We are staying masked & socially distanced and almost all fully vaccinated!
+	+ We are all fully COVID vaccinated now!
+* Loosely getting into [custom mechanical keyboard hobby](https://www.youtube.com/watch?v=xzWm40Tq4F4) without destroying my wallet

 ## What I plan to do